How I Make My Seafood Boils in A Bag

 Step 1.
 Mix all the dry ingredients in a large bowl

 Step 2.
-Melt the 4 sticks of butter than, Add all dry and wet ingredients to your pot
+Melt the four sticks of butter, Add all dry and wet ingredients to your pot

 Step 4.
-First you want to steam your corn for 12-15 mins.
-I use beer for the liquid (2) 12 oz beer of choice.
+First, you want to steam your corn for 12-15 mins.
+I use beer for the liquid (2) 12 oz beer.

 Step 5.
 You want to start cooking your sausage.
 I like to use Andouille sausage.
 I cook mine in a skillet for 10 mins.

 Step 6.
-Next remove corn from the pot.
-Add shrimp stirring constantly to ensure shrimp cooks thoroughly.
-Don't overcook shrimp cook for 8 mins
+Next, remove the corn from the pot.
+Add shrimp, stirring constantly to ensure the shrimp cooks thoroughly.
+Don't overcook the shrimp; cook for 8 mins.

 Step 7.
 Boil your red potatoes in a pot for 15-20 mins

 Step 8.
-After you finish cooking your shrimp remove from pot and add (1) 12oz can of beer.
+After you finish cooking your shrimp, remove it from the pot and add (1) 12oz can of beer.
 Now add your crab legs and let stem for 15-20 mins.

 Step 9.
-Using a large turkey bag, place your shrimp, corn and Potatoes and Crab legs and sausage in the bag.
+Using a large turkey bag, place your shrimp, corn, Potatoes, Crab legs, and sausage in the bag.

 Step 10.
 Now pour sauce over your seafood, Shake the bag and let sit for 3-4 mins to let the sauce soaked into the seafood.